21 B2B SaaS Marketing Agencies & Companies to Increase MRR and Reduce Churn

 Next, for your SEO demand capture content, it’s time to become the expert and shout about it.
 Build out content hubs for each identified topic that your SEO keyword research deems you need to be a leader of.

-Alaya Good is doing a great job of this with their content strategy that we helped put together for them.
-As a purpose-driven employee engagement SaaS platform, Alaya has identified pillar content topics they need to be ranking for and writing about.
+Benevity (formerly known as Alaya Good) is doing a great job of this with the content strategy that we helped put together for them.
+As a purpose-driven employee engagement SaaS platform, Benevity has identified pillar content topics they need to be ranking for and writing about.

-Alaya breaks their content down into these pillars with a selection of articles that deep dives into each one.
-Alaya breaks them up depending on the reader’s intent and awareness level.
+Benevity breaks its content down into these pillars with a selection of articles that deep dive into each one.
+Benevity breaks them up depending on the reader’s intent and awareness level.

 “We’ve adopted the content pillar strategy so that our target audience can more easily find and navigate based on the topic they’re interested in.
 It’s also great for search engines to find these pages—because even on our internal webpages, they’re all pointing to this hub for a specific topic, sending clear signals to search engines saying, “Hey, look over there, that’s where you’ll find the treasure!”–Stephanie Grawehr, Marketing Manager @ Alaya Good.